rsandz/rsandz.github.io/content/skills/embedded.md

 ---

-Having studied computer engineering, I'm can work with a multitude of computer technologies to solve problems.
+Having studied computer engineering, I'm can work with a multitude of computer technologies to solve real-time problems.
 These technologies include:

 - Single Board Computers
 - Microcontrollers